bernie-skipole/indipydriver/docs/source/usage/example2.rst

             """Send an initial getProperties to snoop on Thermostat, and then start the Window device hardware control""" self.send_getProperties(devicename="Thermostat")
+            # delegate hardware control to the Window 'devhardware' method
             await self['Window'].devhardware()

         async def snoopevent(self, event):